 Would you rather know if baby is the size of an orange or that the vitamin C in an orange helps lung development in week 8?
 For the nerds like us, we present The Baby Building Blocks Newsletter - the What, When, Why, and How of Prenatal Nutrition.Read more

 Why do I feel Braxton Hicks all day?
-For those of us lucky enough to get acquainted with good ‘ol Braxton Hicks nice and early in our pregnancy, we may notice that it feels like we get these pesky non-labor contractions all day.
-Every.
-Damn.
-Day.
-Congratulations, you are totally normal!
-Whether you feel them […]Read more
+If you are lucky enough to get acquainted with good ‘ol Braxton Hicks nice and early in your pregnancy, you may notice that it feels like you get these pesky non-labor contractions all day.
+Braxton Hicks are a pretty normal part of pregnancy and some women just […]Read more

 YOUR PREGNANCY SMARTS.
 Delivered.